Link Search Menu Expand Document

 🝖 Bounds

-The Bounds Filter check if a point is inside or outside provided bounds
+Checks if a point is inside or outside the provided bounds, with options for bounds types and an epsilon adjustment.

 🝖 Bitmask